 Liv Kristine – That is difficult.
-We decided when we tour with Leaves’ Eyes, everyone is coming along as far if it is possible concerning school, that is something we have to consider as well.
+We decided when we tour with Leaves’ Eyes, everyone is coming along as far as possible concerning school, that is something we have to consider as well.
 When I am doing solo shows I basically go alone.
 When Alex is touring with Atrocity he goes alone.
 In the past everyone went everywhere, but that is just not possible anymore because of school.

 CrypticRock.com – My last question for you is regarding films.
 Crypticrock.com is a rock/metal and horror news site so we like to focus on all genres.
 Are you a fan of horror films and if so what are some of your favorite horror films?

 Liv Kristine – Actually horror is not my type of thing.
 I am too realistic about things, it gets too personal in ways.
 When it goes into the psychological area that is when it gets tough for me.
 I like Alien, it is great.
 That is what I can take.
 I like more historical bound movies such as Gladiator (2000).